Best Fitbit iMore 2021

-Fitbit has been a leading giant in the fitness tracking industry for quite some time and offers a variety of products that track every part of your day, including: activity, exercise, food, weight, and sleep.
+Fitbit has been a leading giant in the fitness tracking industry for quite some time and offers a variety of products that track every part of your day.
 We believe that every step makes a big difference, and not every Fitbit is built the same.
-The Fitbit Versa is the best overall because it possesses all of the best features Fitbit has to offer plus customization so you can create the perfect aesthetic for you.
-Unique, feature-heavy, and versatile, the Fitbit Versa is the best of the best when it comes to the Fitbit family.
+The Fitbit Versa 2 is the best overall because its Fitbit's latest and greatest second-generation smartwatch and features a lighter, sleeker design than the Fitbit Versa 1, a faster processor, longer battery life (5+ days), and a microphone and Amazon Alexa built-in for convenient voice commands and speedy text replies.
+Smart, feature-heavy, and versatile, the Fitbit Versa 2 is the best of the best when it comes to the Fitbit family.

 - Best Value: Fitbit Inspire HR